Disruption-Consulting/autoMigrate/README.md

 - each version 19 CDB may now comprise 3 PDBs at no additional cost
 - version 19 enables limited cost-free use of features like in-Memory which can drastically improve performance

-Many organizations that have moved from NON-CDB to CDB have seen massive benefits - e.g. Swiss insurance company Mobiliar runs 735 PDBs consolidated within 5 CDBs.
-In addition, test and development databases which are mostly unused can now be consolidated into a single CDB and hosted on cheap infrastructure, considerably reducing software licensing costs.
-CDB also enables database self-provisioning, drastically reducing project timescales; likewise, creating database copies for tests is now a 5 minute PDB clone operation.
-Being able to backup and upgrade a single CDB infers saving the cost of duplicating these costly tasks for each of the contained PDBs.
-The same Mobiliar company managed to upgrade all of its 735 PDBs from version 12.2 to 19 over a single weekend, an impossible undertaking for 735 NON-CDBs.
+Many organizations that have moved from NON-CDB to CDB have seen massive benefits - e.g. Swiss insurance company Mobiliar runs over 700 PDBs consolidated within 5 CDBs which it is able to upgrade over a weekend.
+However, caution reigns supreme in the world of I.T. management so many more organizations are facing something of a mad rush to get their database farms upgraded before it's too late (see diagram below).

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)

+While upgrading is always the preferred option - e.g. upgrading your database from version 12.1.0.2 to 19.8 - there is very often a strong business motivation to change infrastructure at the same time, for example, moving from on-premise to cloud, or moving from AIX to LINUX, or simply upgrading the on-premise hardware.
+This then becomes a "migration" project rather than an "upgrade" in place, since the business data has to be physically moved.

-The "autoMigrate" utility provides a framework for coordinating the large number of tasks involved in database migration, including:
+The "autoMigrate" utility was developed to  provide a framework for coordinating the large number of tasks involved in such projects.
+These include:

 - data transport that is restartable in the event of network or systems failure
 - ensuring endianess compatibility of source and target data